Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Omitted Details for Experiments

 \subsection{Experiment Setup}

-\paragraph{Continuous Covariate Shift Simulation.} In order to simulate the continuous covariate shift, we generate offline and online samples from different marginal distributions and annotate them with the same labeling function.
-Given two different marginal distributions $\D'(\x)$ and $\D''(\x)$, the offline dataset $S_0$ is sampled from the distribution $\D_0(\x) = (1-\alpha_0)\D'(\x) + \alpha_0\D''(\x)$, where $\alpha_0\in[0,1]$ is a mixture proportion.
-The online dataset $S_t$ received at each iteration $t$ is sampled from the distribution $\D_t(\x) = (1-\alpha_t)\D'(\x) + \alpha_t\D''(\x)$, where $\alpha_t\in[0,1]$ is a time-varying coefficient.
-By changing the coefficient $\alpha_t$ for $t \geq 1$, we can simulate various kinds of continuous covariate shifts with different shifting patterns. \begin{itemize} \item \texttt{Linear Shift (Lin)}: We set $\alpha_t=t/T$ to simulate a gradually changing environment. \item \texttt{Square Shift (Squ)}: In this case, the parameter $\alpha_t$ switches between $1$ and $0$ every $M$ rounds, where $2M$ is the periodic length.
-We set $M = \Theta(\sqrt{T})$ to simulate a fast-changing environment with periodic patterns. \item \texttt{Sine Shift (Sin)}: We set $\alpha_t = \sin \frac{i\pi}{M}$, where $i=t\bmod M$ and $M$ is a given periodic length.
+\textbf{Continuous Covariate Shift Simulation.} To simulate the continuous covariate shift, we generate offline and online samples from different marginal distributions and annotate them with the same labeling function.
+Given two different marginal distributions $\D'(\x)$ and $\D''(\x)$, the offline dataset $S_0$ is sampled from the distribution $\D_0(\x) = (1-\alpha_0)\D'(\x) + \alpha_0\D''(\x)$, where $\alpha_0\in[0,1]$ is a mixture proportion coefficient.
+The online dataset $S_t$ received at each iteration $t$ is sampled from the distribution $\D_t(\x) = (1-\alpha_t)\D'(\x) + \alpha_t\D''(\x)$, where $\alpha_t\in[0,1]$ is the time-varying coefficient.
+By changing the coefficient $\alpha_t$ for $t \geq 1$, we can simulate different types of continuous covariate shifts with different shift patterns. \begin{itemize} \item \texttt{Linear Shift (Lin)}: We set $\alpha_t=t/T$ to simulate a gradually changing environment. \item \texttt{Square Shift (Squ)}: In this case, the parameter $\alpha_t$ switches between $1$ and $0$ every $M$ rounds, where $2M$ is the periodic length.
+We set $M = \Theta(\sqrt{T})$ to simulate a fast-changing environment with periodic patterns. \item \texttt{Sine Shift (Sin)}: We set $\alpha_t = \sin \frac{i\pi}{M}$, where $i=t\bmod M$ and $M$ is the periodic length.
 We set $M = \Theta(\sqrt{T})$ to simulate a fast-changing environment with periodic patterns. \item \texttt{Bernoulli Shift (Ber)}: In this case, we keep the $\alpha_t = \alpha_{t-1}$ with probability $p\in[0,1]$ and otherwise set $\alpha_t = 1 - \alpha_{t-1}$.
 We set $p = \Theta(1/\sqrt{T})$ to simulate a fast-changing environment but without periodic patterns. \end{itemize}